kgrid/kgrid-site/docs/integrator/activator.md

 # KGrid Activator

-## Running the Activator
+## Running With Embedded JS Engine

 Download the latest activator jar from GitHub [Latest Activator Release](https://github.com/kgrid/kgrid-activator/releases/latest).

-1. Create a activator directory
+1. Create an activator directory
 1. Create a directory named shelf in the new activator directory
 1. Download [kgrid-activator-#.#.#.jar](https://github.com/kgrid/kgrid-activator/releases/latest)
 1. Place the kgrid-activator-#.#.#.jar into the activator